Telemetry¶

 The Autopilot 1x unit that sends the data has to be configured as well (1x ground unit), in the Telemetry panel.
 That unit will send telemetry through a Data Link.

-By clicking on the gear icon, the user can access the Mapping Variables configuration.
+By clicking on the icon, the user can access the Mapping Variables configuration.
 Here, the variables send by the ground unit are indicated in the columm From, and they are stored in the variables indicated in To for its later use by the 1x air unit.

 An example of the configuration required for communication between 1x ground and air units can be found in Data transmission between Veronte Autopilots 1x - Integration examples section of this manual.